Skip to main content

 4. Authenticated view calls (via signed queries)

 EIP-712 defines a format for signing view calls with the keypair of your Ethereum account.
 Sapphire will validate such signatures and automatically set the msg.sender parameter in your contract to the address of the signing account.
-This method is mostly appropriate for backend services, since the frontend would require user interaction each time.
+This method is most appropriate for backend services because frontend applications would require user interaction each time.

 5. Transactions (authenticated by signature)